When you buy through links highlighted with an asterisk (*) on this site, we may earn a small affiliate commission at no cost to you.

 We continued to the Parkway Parade Bus Stop, and took Number 48 back to Rochor Station where we started.

 Want to hike some more?
-Check out a map of all the hikes we’ve done so far in Singapore.
+Check out a map of great hikes in Singapore.

 The trees that look like pines are actually Casuarina trees, not pines.
 You can see many more on Coney Island!